maael/giveaway-o-tron/README.md

 > **Warning**
 > When creating a new release - the zip generation is broken, and needs to be generated locally and replaced.
-> The resource.neu and updating existing apps will work as expected though
+> The resource.neu and updating existing apps will work as expected though.

 ## Features